dcppc/2018-june-workshop/docs/agenda.md

 16:30 - End

-## Workshop Day 2: June 30, 2018
+### Workshop Day 2: June 30, 2018

-Link to connect via Zoom: https://zoom.us/j/949707843
+**Link to connect via Zoom: https://zoom.us/j/949707843**

  09:00: Welcome remarks:  S. Edrie

- 09:20: Lightning talks: The awesome things you _hope to accomplish in the future_.
+ 09:20: Lightning talks: The awesome things your team will accomplish in the future.

-- Xenon:
-- Sodium:
-- Phosphorus:
-- Oxygen:
-- Nitrogen:
-- Hydrogen (NIH):
-- Helium:
-- Data Stewards (TOPMed):
-- Data Stewards (GTEx):
-- Data Stewards (AGR):
-- Copper:
-- Carbon:
-- Calcium:
-- Argon:
+_To view the speaker order and to indicated who will represent your team, please visit [this issue](https://github.com/dcppc/2018-june-workshop/issues/5).
+Each speaker will have 5 minutes to present and 3 minutes for Q&A._

 10:30 - Coffee break (~20 minutes)